xcameleonx/TwitchPopups/README.md

 Methods:

-`popup.showText(text, bgColour)`: Displays popup on screen with the given text and colour.
+`popup.showText(effect, text, bgColour)`: Displays popup on screen with the given effect, text and colour.

 `popup.delete()`: Removes popup from screen and resets state of all commands.

-`popup.formatEmotes(message, emotes, upperCase)`: Formats text with emotes, This must be past only and all message un-formatted or emotes wont be replaced properly. e.g `popup.formatEmotes('Hello Twitch', context.emotes, true).substr(7)` The substr function removes the !command, just change the number to the length of the command.
+`popup.formatEmotes(message, emotes, upperCase)`: Formats text with emotes, This must be passed only and all message un-formatted or emotes wont be replaced properly. e.g `popup.formatEmotes('Hello Twitch', context.emotes, true).substr(7)` The substr function removes the !command, just change the number to the length of the command.

+## EFFECTS
+The effects are simple CSS animations and transitions, these are applied to the popup if specified.

+- typed: The popup text will be displayed letter by letter like it's being typed.
+- fill: The popup will appear to slide up in to view
+- flip: The popup will appear to flip in to view
+- default: If no effect is specified, it will slide from left to right.
+- random: The popup will use a random effect.